manheim/metalsmith-collection-scoping/README.md

 	}
 }
 ```
-This will set the "private" metadata on each of the files in the "secrets" collection.
-Then metalsmith-scoping will pick this up and hide them.
+which will set the "private" property on each of the files in the "secrets" collection.
+Then metalsmith-scoping will detect this and hide those files.

 ## Options